 - 10% Equities | 10% Property | 50% Bonds | 30% Cash

 These are completely flexible and can be tailored to your preferences.
-The principle driving how I have mapped these to the different profiles, is that the higher the equity proportion, the higher the risk.
-The higher the bond & cash proportion, the lower the risk.
+The logic which drives these profiles is that higher equity is higher risk.
+The higher the bond & cash proportion, the lower the overall risk.

 Step 3 minimises the systematic risk experienced by your portfolio as a whole.